ramer2026/qorvo-uwb-localization/README.md

 ### i.
 Hardware Assembly

 **Anchor placement:**
-1. Place **anchorA** at position (x=0.0, y=0.5, z=0.0) m - mount at ~0.5 m height on a tripod or shelf edge.
+1. Place **anchorA** at the center of the 1x1 m grid at position (x=0.0, y=0.5, z=0.0) m.
-2. Place **anchorB** at its designated position (see your experiment notes).
+2. Place **anchorB** at its fixed reference position.
-3. Both anchors connect via USB to the host PC (or a powered USB hub).
+3. Connect both anchors to the host PC via USB.
-4. The mobile tag is carried to each measurement grid point by hand.
+4. Move the tag by hand to each of the 24 grid points for measurement.

 **Pin map / wiring:** No custom wiring required - all connections are USB.

-> *(Add a room diagram photo or sketch here showing anchor positions and the measurement grid.)*

 ### ii.
 Environment Setup